gofjhmakit/IdTapThat/README.md

 A Magic: The Gathering life tracker with commander damage, poison counters, timers, match history, tournament mode, Scryfall card-art backgrounds, sound design, and full accessibility support.
 Installable as an offline PWA on any device.

+Also functions as Tournament tool (1v1 or 1v1v1v1).

 You can test and use it [here](https://gofjhmakit.github.io/IdTapThat/).

 ## Features